teateatea/heartbreaker/A/B/C/Rules/Session Zero.md

 **Music plays, someone giggles, fade to black.** It's not really the point of this game but if it makes sense narratively, we'll just say everyone had a great time lol.

 ##### [[Torture]]
 **Every hour, roll for damage, victims roll morale.
-Information quality falls dramatically with time.** No need to get specific, we can just all agree the torturing agent is an evil person.
+Information quality falls dramatically with time.** No need to get specific, we can just all agree the toturer is an evil person.
 This can easily escalate past **[[No gratuitous gore descriptions]]** above.

 ### This Game May Contain The Following Sensitive Topics
 - **Substances: *Alcohol, Drugs***